PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:problem>

 The text is harder to read when a word stands out too much from the rest of the text.
-For example, when you read this paragraph you probably look at this smiley 😃 before you are supposed to read it, stealing your focus from the text.
+For example, when you read this paragraph chances are you looked at this smiley 😃 before you were supposed to, stealing your focus from the text.
+It can even steal your focus when you read this text, which appears after it.

 </template>
 <template v-slot:solution>